jordan-thoms/Retrofit.Net/README.md

 Annotations are used to describe how to make each request.

+Take a look at https://github.com/paulcbetts/refit also , it's more maintained.

 Acknowledgements
 ============
 This library is heavily inspired by Retrofit ( https://github.com/square/retrofit )...
 I even stole the name!